good

 Customer Ratings

-All-in-all Avast Antivirus was rated very highly in the customer reviews that we examined, attributable, in large part, to the significant number of perfect scores in the Play Store.
-There, many users commended the program for doing its job well and without much intrusion.
-On Trustpilot, the program performed less favorably: There, a number of reviewers decried billing irregularities, such as automatic charges even after cancellation.
-Additionally, the company's support also came in for a bit of criticism.
+Avast Antivirus received high ratings in the customer reviews that we examined.
+This is largely owing to the high number of perfect scores in the Play Store.
+Users there praised the program for doing its job well.
+On Trustpilot, the program performed less favorably: Reviewers complained about billing irregularities, such as automatic charges even after cancellation.
+Additionally, the company's support was somewhat criticized.

 Customer Ratings